 Compiling the whole project from scratch takes 14.49 seconds.
 Compiling styles takes 11.26.
 Templates take 3.82.
 This is a large project, but that’s still quite a long time to wait before you can see changes you’ve made.
 Styles are obviously the biggest portion of this time.
 One solution to speed things up would be to try out Libsass, which is a C/C++ port of the original SASS compiler, designed for speed.
-If we have a need for more speed and are feeling especially irreverent, it might also be worth looking into replacing Grunt with another task runner such as Brunch.
+If we have a need for more speed and are feeling especially irreverent, it might also be worth looking into replacing Grunt with another task runner.

 One improvement has come in how we start new projects, using Yeoman.
 This allows us to get a new project up and running fast, with all our agreed-upon conventions in place where and how everyone on the team expects them to be.

 This was the first project we used Assemble to build.
 After having used it some, and learning more about it, there are several features that it offers (layouts, useful helpers, etc.) that we could make better use of in the future.